GoogleCloudPlatform/retail-data-to-ai-workshop/README.md

 1. A Google Cloud project
 2. IAM permissions to provision services, and grant IAM permissions
 3. Basic knowledge of Google Cloud is useful, as is knowledge of comparabale platforms and techical stacks, but not required as comprehensive instructions are included
-4. If a feature showcased is not accesiible by you, it is likely a private preview feature and needs explicit allow-listing by the responsible product team.
+4. If a feature showcased is not accessible by you, it is likely a private preview feature and needs explicit allow-listing by the responsible product team.
 Reach out to your Google Cloud account team for help with allow-listing.

 <hr>